4.9-Stars

 Room Size and Air Flow Requirements (L/s)

-The first factor to consider is the room’s size and the required airflow, measured in litres per second (L/s).
-To calculate the necessary L/s, measure the room’s square meterage and multiply it by the recommended air changes per hour (ACH) for that specific room type.
-In Australia, the Building Code of Australia (BCA) sets out the minimum ventilation requirements for various room types.
+The first thing to consider is the size of the room and how much airflow it needs, measured in litres per second (L/s).
+To work it out, measure the room’s area and multiply it by the recommended air changes per hour (ACH) for that room type.
+The Building Code of Australia (BCA) provides these minimum ventilation requirements.

 For example, according to the BCA, bathrooms and toilets require a minimum exhaust ventilation rate of 25 L/s for rooms up to 10 square metres and an additional 2.5 L/s for each square metre above 10.
 Kitchens need a minimum exhaust ventilation rate of 25 L/s, with a further 12.5 L/s for every square metre of cooktop area.